 How do I register to Peerus?

-Just follow this link (register page), fill in the form and proceed to your personal onboarding.
-This is a simple and easy two-minute process, during which Peerus will ask you questions to build your personalized account.
+Just follow this link (register page) and fill in the form to create your free account.
+This is a simple and easy two-minute process.

 How and why does Peerus find my published papers?